ho1331/Movie-library-API/proj/src/tests/README.txt

 The test data uses the Faker module.
-Therefore, there is a possibility of an errorЖ
+Therefore, there is a possibility of an error such as:

  sqlalchemy.exc.IntegrityError: (psycopg2.errors.UniqueViolation) duplicate key value violates unique constraint.